 - Type: Immunomodulatory.

-- Type of Myasthenia Gravis (MG) Antibodies: Effective in acute exacerbations and crises, regardless of specific antibody type.
+- Type of MG Antibodies: Used for worsening symptoms, exacerbations, and sometimes maintenance treatment, regardless of antibody type.

 Azathioprine (Imuran)